Ludwig Lewisohn: Career

 strongly supported the Zionist cause and he lectured and wrote widely on its behalf.

+Writing in the June 1947 issue of Commentary, Meyer Levin argued that the literary careers of himself, Lewisohn, Maurice Samuel, Daniel Fuchs, and Irving Fineman had been constrained by limited reader and publishing‑industry interest in works that engaged with Jewish or Zionist themes.
+This was reiterated by Norman Podhoretz writing in the October 1998 issue of Commentary: "he [Lewisohn] became a virtual nonperson in the literary world after espousing Zionism and writing in his novels both openly and in a “positive” spirit about Jews and the Jewish experience."

 Personal life

 When he first came to Columbia, Lewisohn had an affair with George Sylvester Viereck.
-He was married three times; to Mary Arnold in 1906, to Edna Manley in 1940 and to Louise Wolk in 1944.
-His first two marriages ended in divorce and he was survived in death by his third wife.
+He was married three times.
+He married Mary Arnold, an English-born writer in 1906.
+He became a stepfather to her three children from her first marriage.
+This marriage ended in divorce and he married Edna Manley in 1940, also ending in divorce.
+He married Louise Wolk in 1944 and was survived in death by his third wife.
 Lewisohn also had a son, James Elias Lewisohn, by Thelma Spear, a concert singer with whom he had lived and had a relationship with for many years.
 Spear actually burst in on his wedding to Edna Manley at a Baltimore synagogue, insisting that he first marry and then divorce her or she would sue him for bigamy.
-Lewisohn died in Miami Beach, Florida on December 31, 1955.
+Lewisohn died of a heart attack in Miami Beach, Florida on December 31, 1955.